rmalpass/fkt.life/src/posts/05-hodder-way/05-hodder-way.md

 </div>
 </div>

 I expect to hit Whitewell somewhere inside mile 14.
 Worryingly I was at 17 miles when I passed the place I got married - The Inn At Whitewell.
 Had I really managed to cover an extra 2/3 miles retracing my steps and deviating from the route?
-I don't think so, but for an area that holds so many happy memories, this was probably a low point of the day.
+I think I must have just remembered this information wrong when reviewing the route the day before.

-The climb out of Whitewell is one of the biggest of the course.
-By now my legs were fading thanks to pounding the downhills earlier.
-I live in a flat part of the world, so consistent downhill isn't something I'm used to.
+I've done a lot of walking in this area and am pretty confident I know what to expect for the next section: Boggy fields.

-I've done a lot of walking in this area and am confident I know what to expect for the next section: Boggy fields.
 (I'm not a huge fan).
 Yet, because of the dry spell we've enjoyed lately, most of the bogs were instead ankle-snapping craters.
+Of course this being Bowland there was still plenty of mud about (and there still will be on my feet for many days).

-I shuffled up the climb and made my way through seemingly endless fields filled with livestock and no clear path marked.
-It was slow going.
-I don't spend enough time with a map, so I'm pretty rusty but thanks to taking on this challenge my map reading has dramatically improved!
+I shuffle up the climb out of Whitewell, one of the biggest of the course.
+By now my legs were fading thanks to pounding the downhills earlier.
+I live in a flat part of the world, so consistent downhill isn't something I'm used to.
+Making my way through seemingly endless fields filled with livestock and no clear path marked.
+For an area that holds so many happy memories, this was probably a low point of the day.
+It's slow going.
+I don't spend enough time with a map, so I'm pretty rusty quickly getting my bearings at first.
+Thanks to today though, my map reading has dramatically improved.

 <image-zoom><img src='fkt-angry-cows.jpg'/></image-zoom>